vincent212/actors-cpp/README.md

 A lightweight, high-performance actor framework for building concurrent systems in C++20.

+## Overview

+This is part of a **multi-language actor framework** spanning C++, Rust, and Python.
+All three implementations share a common JSON-over-ZMQ wire protocol, enabling seamless cross-language communication while leveraging each language's unique strengths.

+The C++ implementation is designed for scenarios where every microsecond matters—high-frequency trading, real-time systems, and performance-critical infrastructure.

+**When to use C++**: Financial trading systems, game engines, embedded real-time systems, or any application where you need deterministic latency and maximum throughput.

+For the full project documentation and blog post, see: https://m2te.ch/blog/opensource/actor-model

+**Related repositories:**
+- [actors-rust](https://github.com/anthropics/actors-rust) - Rust implementation (safety + performance)
+- [actors-py](https://github.com/anthropics/actors-py) - Python implementation (rapid prototyping)

 ## Features

 - **Actor Model**: Independent entities processing messages sequentially